chayanforyou/chayanforyou/README.md

 ### :man_technologist: About Me :

-I love both electronics and programming.
-Most of my works are hardware and software combination.
-I’ve done many Hardware-based projects & developed some Android application.
-I also work with Embedded system, IoT, Robotics and industrial automation.
-I like writing, sharing my knowledge with others freak guy. 😎
+I am passionate about both electronics and programming.
+In most of my work, hardware and software are combined.
+Besides developing Android applications, I have worked on some hardware-based projects.
+My other areas of expertise include embedded systems, IoT, robotics, and industrial automation.
+It's fun for me to write and share my knowledge with other freaks. 😎

 - 🔭 I’m currently working on Mobile App
 - 🌱 I’m currently learning TensorFlow | OpenCV | Python